-Some coastal regions of the USA are hit by hurricanes every year.
-Learn the top ten tips here on how to best prepare for the hurricane season 2019 and what to do in case of emergencies.
+Some coastal regions of the USA are hit by hurricanes and tropical storms every year.
+Learn the top ten tips here on how to best prepare for the hurricane season 2020 and what to do in case of emergencies.

 It’s hurricane season once again!
 The National Hurricane Center (NHC) has precisely defined these interludes of time for each year.
-In the Central Pacific Basin, for example, hurricane season happens between June 1st to November 30th.
-The same applies to the Caribbean and Atlantic region, as well as the Gulf of Mexico.
+In the Central Pacific Basin, for example, the season happens between June 1st and November 30th.
+The same applies to the Caribbean, and the Atlantic region, as well as the Gulf of Mexico.
 In the Eastern Pacific Basin, it begins on May 15th.

-Those who live in one of the risk zones should prepare for the hurricane season.
-But it’s harder to prepare properly if you’re a vacationer or newcomer.
-So it’s useful to get advice from locals.
-We’ve compiled some of their tips.
+Those who live in one of the risk zones especially need to pay attention to the weather forecast and any unusual atmospheric activity.
+Since it’s harder to prepare properly if you’re a vacationer or newcomer, we’ve compiled some advice from locals to help you weather the storms.

 Ways to Plan for Hurricane Season

 As with everything, good preparation starts with a good plan.
 This is especially true for the hurricane season.
 Local authorities provide a lot of information about evacuations.
 You should study their materials thoroughly before you go on holiday or relocate to an area where hurricanes hit.